mrismanaziz/Reforestation/README.md

-## Got a new suit recently made entirely of living plants.
-I wasn’t sure at first, but it’s grown on me
+## A beekeeper was indicted after he confessed to years of stealing at work.
+They charged him with emBEEzlement